Swendude/React-Flocking/README.md

 - How to use requestAnimationFrame with useEffect, based on [this handy tutorial](https://css-tricks.com/using-requestanimationframe-with-react-hooks/)
 - function based components
 - JS weirdness
-- How to setup github actions
+- How to setup github actions using [this tutorial](https://codeburst.io/deploying-a-react-app-using-github-pages-and-github-actions-7fc14d380796)

 ## Available Scripts